arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 does not get masked.
 To mask nested fields, specify the full path for each leaf attribute.

+{% hint 'tip' %}
+If some documents have an attribute `name` with a string as value, but other documents store a nested object under the same attribute name, then make sure to set up proper masking for the latter case, in which sub-attributes will not get masked if there is only a masking configured for the attribute `name` but not its nested attributes.
+{% endhint %}

 **Example**

 Masking `email` will convert: